Waste Connections collection hours shifting this week

-The City of Council Bluffs’ solid waste hauler, Waste Connections, is changing its collection hours this Tuesday through Friday.
+The City of Council Bluffs’ solid waste hauler, Waste Connections, is changing its collection hours today through Friday.

 According to a Facebook post made by city officials, collection will begin at 6 a.m. rather than 7.
-Residents on the City of Council Bluffs’ waste services will need to set out their recycling, trash and yard waste by 6 a.m. on their scheduled collection day, released information says.
+Residents on the City of Council Bluffs waste services will need to set out their recycling, trash and yard waste by 6 a.m. on their scheduled collection day, released information said.

 Households with uncollected trash, recycling or yard waste on their scheduled collection day should call Waste Connections directly at 712-256-2288.